CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

    +----------------+----------------------+-----------------------+

-The history and restart frequencies (:ref:`history`) are specified in namelist and are computed relative to the model reference date, 0000-01-01-00000.
+The history (:ref:`history`) and restart (:ref:`restartfiles`)
-The model date cannot be less than the reference date.
-For example, if starting a model run at 1990-01-01-00000 with a history output stream every 5 days, the first output may NOT be on 1990-01-06-00000.
-This feature means that model output does NOT depend on the model initial date, and this makes it easier to generate output at identical timestamps from different model runs with different initial model dates.
-The model calendar does affect the output timestamps for days and hours though.
-The frequency setting `1` indicates output at a frequence of timesteps.
-This frequency output is relative to ``istep1`` which varies with each run.
-As a result, output specified by timestep frequency may not be consistent between runs.
+outputs and frequencies are specified in namelist and are computed relative to a reference date defined by the namelist ``histfreq_base`` and ``dumpfreq_base``.
+Valid values for each are ``zero`` and ``init``.
+If set to ``zero``, all output will be relative to the absolute reference data, 0000-01-01-00000.
+This is the default value for ``histfreq_base``, so runs with different initial dates will have identical output.
+If set to ``init``, all frequencies will be relative to the model init time specified by ``year_init``, ``month_init``, and ``day_init``.
+This is the default for ``dumpfreq_base`` and makes it easy to generate restarts 5 or 10 model days after startup as we often do in testing.
+In general, output is always
+written at the start of the year, month, day, or hour without any ability to shift the phase.
+For instance, monthly output is always written on the first of the month without an ability to write it once a month on the 10th of the month for instance.
+In the same way, quarterly data for Dec-Jan-Feb vs Jan-Feb-Mar is not easily controlled.
+A better approach is to create monthly data and then to aggregate to quarters as a post-processing step.
+The history and restart frequency setting `1` indicates output at a frequency of timesteps.
+This frequency output is defined by the value of ``istep1``, the actual model times.
+This may vary with each run depending on several factors including the model timestep, initial date, and value of ``istep0``.

 The model year is limited by some integer math.
 In particular, calculation of elapsed hours in **ice\_calendar.F90**, and the model year is